egzakt/UnifikDoctrineBehaviorsBundle/README.md

 First, you will have to add a non-persisted property and add a `use` statement to include the Uploadable trait.

-This trait contains an abstract method that you will need to define in your entity.
+This trait contains the `getUploadableFields` abstract method that you will need to define in your entity.
-This method returns the list of uploadable fields (key) with their respective upload directory (value).
+This method returns a `key => value` array of the list of uploadable fields (key) with their respective upload directory (value).

 You can add as many uploadable fields as you wish.
 In this example, we'll add two uploadable fields, as follow :